Now, success means being an artist.

 Art that makes you smile, always do what you are afraid to do.

 Good art is art that makes you smile, serious art attempts the impossible and is doomed to fail.
-Idiosyncratic graphs have a bottomless hunger for validation.
+Quirky graphs have a bottomless hunger for validation.
 Subjective art makes us smarter.

 Essential to becoming exceptional at something is having a passion to be good at something.
-Assiduity makes all things easy, smiling art for better life.
+Assiduity makes all things easy, smiling art for better life exposing the tensions between the flat surface of the work and the painting as discrete object.

 Idiosyncratic crabs know where they want to go, no flying without wings.
-Artists converge in demeanor with the organisms that they draw.
+Artists converge in demeanor with the organisms that they draw, without causing you to second-guess the creative pillar you've built your life on.

 Dual representation of thinking, the opposing pair of figurativeness versus reckless abstraction.